Macroeconomic Theory

 Macroeconomics is the study of the performance of the economy as a whole.
 Underlying the existence of macroeconomics as a separate field of study are the phenomena of economic growth and economic fluctuations.
 The main purpose of this course to characterize and explain movements in output, inflation and unemployment.
 We will study economic performance with an eye for possibly improving that performance through the use of the two major macroeconomic policy tools: fiscal policy and monetary policy.

 The course meets two times a week.
-The course requirements are a short essay, six problem sets, a midterm exam, and a final exam.
-The essay will count for 14%, the problem sets for 24%, the midterm for 26%, and the final for 36% of the course grade.
-The midterm will be held in class on Thursday 6 March.
-The final exam will be given in the afternoon/evening of Tuesday 13 May.
+The course requirements are six problem sets, a midterm exam, and a final exam.
+The problem sets will count for 30%, the midterm for 30%, and the final for 40% of the course grade.
+The midterm will be held in class on Wednesday 3 March.
+The final exam will be given on Wednesday 12 May.
+There may be an optional essay assignment.
+This assignment will can raise your grade if you are borderline.
+It will not hurt your grade.
+All problem sets will be posted on Sakai.
+They are submitted to Sakai, and discussed in class.

 Course Syllabus